DarioSanchez/DarioSanchez/README.md

 # Hi there!
-I'm Dario, a Senior Software Developer 👋
+I'm Dario, a Sr Software Developer 👋

 I have a passion for building robust and scalable software solutions using a wide range of technologies.
 With extensive experience in PHP, JavaScript, Vue.js, jQuery, Python, Go, Gin-Gonic, Laravel, Symfony, and Nuxt.js, I am proficient in both frontend and backend development.
 I enjoy working on challenging projects that require innovative thinking and problem-solving skills.